MilesParker/custom_visualizations_v2/docs/api_reference.md

 	An array of rows representing the current data in the query.
 May be `null`.

 	Each row is an object with the keys representing field names, and the value representing a "cell" object.
-[Here's details on dealing with the cell object](#rendering-data).
+[Here are details on dealing with the cell object](#rendering-data).

 - `element` _DOMElement_